 Teachers at the heart of education recovery

-Today is the World Teachers’ Day, held annually on 5 October to celebrate all teachers around the globe.
+World Teachers’ Day is held annually on 5 October to celebrate all teachers around the globe.
 This year’s celebrations are focusing on the theme “Teachers at the heart of education recovery”.

 The COVID-19 pandemic has significantly added to the challenges faced by the education system in Kenya causing a substantial setback in access to education and, for many, learning.